 One size does not always fit all.
 There are many instances in which on-site machining repairs and boring require irregular boring bars.
 That is to say, the job cannot be completed by a standard size of the boring bar.
 This often may have something to do with the design of the machine, nearby obstructions, or limited space.
 When this occurs, technicians will craft custom boring bars fitted to the desired measurements and capabilities of the job.

 Original bores commonly become worn or damaged after years of operation, even if the machine is kept in working order.
 Like a tune-up on any machine, parts must be repaired or replaced after long periods of use.
 This is especially true of foundational parts of the machine, such as bores.

 However, just widening the bores to match a damaged or worn hole doesn’t always work.
 Line boring also occurs when a machine’s bores must be restored to their original centerlines, or the machine won’t work properly.
 When this happens, engineers will create repair sleeves to fit into the bore rather than attempting to widen the other bores to match the damaged bore.

 What to Expect From a Line Boring Job

-While the process may change slightly depending on the needs of the job and complexity of the machine, you can expect a similar structure to each job.
+While the process may change slightly depending on the needs of the job and the complexity of the machine, you can expect a similar structure for each job.

 Engineers will then examine the bores to determine the scope of repairs needed.
-Using a variety of tools like micrometers, indicators and visual inspection the engineers will measure roundness and concentricity of the bores.
+Using a variety of tools like micrometers, indicators, and a visual inspection the engineers will measure the roundness and concentricity of the bores.